Al Capone's Florida Connection

 Deerfield Island is a 53.3-acre, nature-oriented park in Deerfield Beach accessible only by boat.
 In the early 1930s, Capone planned to build a quarter-million-dollar home on the peninsula, but he ended up in federal prison in 1932 before he could do it.
 A free boat shuttle transports park visitors from the dock at Sullivan Park to the island on the hour from 10 a.m. to 3 p.m. on weekends.

-Knock three times at the turn-of-the-century ice cream parlor, say a secret password and enter Gangland Chicago 1931 at this dinner club, 4740 W. Hwy.
-192. The family-friendly dinner show delivers laughs, gangster action, audience interaction and musical productions.
-Tickets purchased in advance online are $34.23 for adults and $21.39 for children, ages 4-12; regular tickets at the door are $68.47 for adults and $42.79 for children.
+Knock three times at the turn-of-the-century ice cream parlor, say a secret password and enter Gangland Chicago 1931 at this Kissimmee dinner club, The family-friendly dinner show delivers laughs, gangster action, audience interaction and musical productions.